sanne88/cyber8420projectopenmrs/ProjectProposal.md

 - Surya worked on the Security History section.
 - Vidya worked on the System Engineering View Diagram.
 All the team members discussed and identified the important components of the diagram.

 Team Bug Busters meets internally every Tuesday.
+Some of the team members are full time employees and hence the team is collaborating in the evenings.
 The team is connected via teams.
+Other options like Zoom and Canvas are also being explored.
 The Project Board can be found here: [cyber8420projectopenmrs](https://github.com/users/sanne88/projects/1)